Find Affordable College Courses

 Our analysis found Austin Community College District to be the best value school for radio, television and digital communication students who want to pursue a degree in the Southwest Region .
 Austin Community College District is a very large public school located in the city of Austin.

-Austin Community College District undergraduate students pay an average of $10,590 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Austin Community College District are $10,590 a year.
 The average amount in student loans that digital communication majors at Austin Community College District take out is $11,750.

-On top of its placing in our value ranking, Austin Community College District also did well on our Best Radio, TV & Digital Communication Schools in the Southwest Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+Austin Community College District also claimed a spot on our Best Radio, TV & Digital Communication Schools in the Southwest Region list.
+It’s in the top 15% of all schools in this category.

-ASU - Skysong undergraduate students pay an average of $13,092 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at ASU - Skysong are $13,092 per year.
 On average, digital communication graduates from ASU - Skysong take out $27,675 in student loans while working on their degree.

-Full Radio, Television & Digital Communication at Arizona State University - Skysong Report
+Read full report on Radio, Television & Digital Communication at Arizona State University - Skysong

 $11,208 Average Tuition & Fees